-The public realm (that is those areas which fall between the buildings and are enjoyed by the public) makes a significant positive contribution to the special character of Rodmersham Church Street Conservation Area.
+The public realm (that is those areas which fall between the buildings and are enjoyed by the public) makes a significant positive contribution to the special character of the proposed Rodmersham Green Conservation Area.
 The churchyard, Church Street and public footpaths, all fall within the public realm and provide limited opportunities for enhancement.